-Technically Incorrect Flood Hazard Information - The flood hazard information(including BFEs, base flood depths, SFHAs, and regulatory floodways) determined through analyses in which the methodologies used have not been applied properly, are based on insufficient or poor-quality data, or do not account for the effects of physical changes that have occurred in the floodplain.
+Technically Incorrect Flood Hazard Information - The flood hazard information(including BFEs, base flood depths, SFHAs, flood insurance risk zone designations, and regulatory floodways) determined through analyses in which the methodologies used have not been applied properly, are based on insufficient or poor-quality data, or do not account for the effects of physical changes that have occurred in the floodplain.

 Temporary Benchmark (TBM) - A benchmark established for a particular study/mapping project or community.